 Board-Mandated Share Ownership for CEO and Directors

-The Board Requires the CEO and Directors to own shares, and the CEO has significant share ownership
+The Board requires the CEO and Independent Directors to own shares, and the CEO has significant share ownership.

 The Company maintain shareholder ownership guidelines for directors at 3x the cash retainer.